Death of Andrew Sadek: Background

 Andrew Sadek was born in Valley City, North Dakota, and raised on his family's cattle farm outside nearby Rogers.
 In 2005, his older brother and only sibling, Nicholas, was killed in a grade crossing accident.
-His family and his teachers described him as being quiet and shy.
+Andrew's family and teachers described him as being quiet and shy.
 After graduating from Valley City High School, Sadek began attending North Dakota State College of Science (NDSCS) in Wahpeton in 2012, with the aim of becoming an electrical technician.

 In April 2013, Sadek apparently began selling marijuana, meeting customers in the school's parking lots.
 On two occasions, the buyer was another student working as a confidential informant (CI) for the South East Multi-County Agency Narcotics Task Force (SEMCA), a multi-jurisdictional law enforcement agency which provides policing services to three southeastern North Dakota counties (Ransom, Richland and Sargent), plus Wilkin County in neighboring Minnesota, focusing on drug enforcement.
 Sadek's first sale to the CI was 1/8 of an ounce (0.125 oz) for $60; the second was one gram for $20.
 Based on these buys, in November, SEMCA performed a consent search on Sadek's dorm room, where they found an orange plastic grinder with marijuana residue.
 While Sadek admitted the marijuana was his, he was not arrested or charged.

-The following day, Sadek met with Richland County deputy sheriff and SEMCA officer Jason Weber, who informed him that because he had sold marijuana on a college campus, he faced a Class A felony charge and a possible sentence of 40 years in prison.
-Sadek agreed to work as a CI as well to avoid that outcome.
-Shortly afterwards, Sadek made his first controlled buys as a CI.
+The following day, Sadek met with Richland County deputy sheriff and SEMCA officer Jason Weber, who informed him that because he had sold marijuana on a college campus, he faced a Class A felony charge and a possible sentence of 40 years in prison: "Obviously, you're probably not going to get 40 years, but is it a good possibility you're going to get prison time if you don't help yourself out?
+Yeah, there is", Sadek was told.
+In fact, it is questionable if he would have been sentenced to prison at all, as opposed to probation or a brief stop in jail.

+Sadek agreed to work as a CI as well to avoid the potential penalty.
+Shortly afterwards, he made his first controlled buys as a CI.
 Twice before the month ended, he bought another 1/8 ounce of marijuana from another dealer on the NDSCS campus, in the same parking lot, for $60 each.
 In January 2014, he bought a similar amount from a different dealer, one identified by SEMCA officers.

 Following the January buy, Sadek stopped keeping up contact with SEMCA; he needed to make one more buy from the same dealer he had bought from in January, plus one more from a third dealer, to fulfill his obligations to them.
 He never made those buys.
 Sadek's family says he was preparing for life after school; he had interviewed for work as an electrician in Bismarck and Grand Forks, and had begun dating a new girlfriend.